CMPUT301F21T32/HabitrACKER/README.md

 # HabitrACKER

-this is an app designed to let users track there habits and share those habits with there friends
+This is an app designed to let users track their habits and share those habits with their friends!

-Product backlog: Story points: 3 is the highest, 1 is the lowest